jeanpratt/sliding-puzzle-quiz/README.md

 In this process, it's likely that I will have to make an edit to the original design plan.
 Edits, and when they were implemented, will be recorded here.

 - *2/21/2017, 15:30* - Creating a puzzle that scales proportionally may require JavaScript
+- *2/21/2017, 17:30* - Found and implemented method to scale game using SCSS/CSS